newrelic/newrelic-browser-agent/tools/testing-server/README.md

 #### [Polyfills Transform](./plugins/agent-injector/polyfills-transform.js)

 This stream transform looks for `{polyfills}` in the HTML response and replaces it with a script tag containing the agent polyfills.
-This is only done when the JIL CLI `-P` flag is used to enable polyfills.
-This is useful for JIL unit tests where the full agent, including polyfills, is not loaded but polyfills are still needed for unit testing IE11.
+This is only done when the WDIO CLI `-P` flag is used to enable polyfills.
 The transform uses browserify and babelify to transpile the `cdn/agent-loader/polyfills/polyfills.js` file.

 ### BAM Parser